ShockerLL22/spts-classic/README.md

 > - **This script is created for faster grinding, there are very low amount of scripts for this game, and abuse fun things.**
 # Latest Update Log :
 > [!NOTE]
-> - added auto kill tab  ( two both cool autokills you'll like.)
-> - added death body toughness grinding toggle.
-> - godmode exploit button
-> - small : body toughness no area farming
-> - fixes : auto quest not collecting for specefic quests.
+> - secret auto kill has been added, fixed physic power stop equiping tool when not found.